 The processes of farming and producing organic cotton sound so simple it’s a wonder they aren’t the go-to.
-The cotton is harvested after the plants naturally defoliate due to frosts or access to less water, which is the mark of the end of the growing season.
+Organic cotton is harvested after the plants naturally defoliate due to frosts or access to less water, which is the mark of the end of the growing season.
 In non-organic cotton farming, defoliation is prompted by yet another a toxic chemical spray.
 Organic cotton is whitened with a safe and nontoxic process using peroxide.
 While non-organic cotton is whitened with chlorine bleach, a process that releases more toxic byproducts into the environment.
 Organic cotton is finished with a mixture of warm water and soda ash.
 Non-organic cotton is treated with hot water, synthetic surfactants, and finishing chemicals often including formaldehyde.

 Full organic certification ensures that even the dyeing and printing processes used to style the clothing is low impact on the environment.
 Additionally, organic certification has a number of fair trade requirements.
 These requirements include living wages, health and safety standards, and a non-discriminatory environment for workers.

 Cupro is a semi-synthetic fabric derived from the downy cotton linter.
 The cotton linter is a part of the cotton plant that is often considered waste and discarded.
 Cupro is temperature and moisture regulating, extremely gentle to sensitive skin, static free, and soft and silky to the touch.
 It can be an environmentally friendly fabric.
 For a full rundown on Cupro, check out Cupro and other semi-synthetic fabrics.